PayDock/mobile-sdk-doc/digital-wallet-widgets/googlepay.md

 | CancellationException     |  Exception thrown when there is a cancellation error related to Google Pay.                   |  GooglePayError      |
 | UnknownException          |  Exception thrown when there is an unknown error related to Google Pay.                       |  GooglePayError      |

-#### Completion Callback

-The `completion` callback is invoked after the payment operation is completed.
-It receives a `Result<ChargeResponse>` if the payment is successful.
-The callback is used to handle the outcome of the payment operation.